emilypx/appfair.github.io/index.md

 Apps target macOS 12 and Swift version 5.5, giving them access to the full power of Swift's async/await concurrency features.

 The distribution process for App Fair apps is completely automated, instantaneous, and free.
-The only requirement is a GitHub account that is associated with your `.edu` e-mail address.
+The only requirement is a GitHub account that is associated with your `.edu` or `.ac.uk` e-mail address.
 No additional registration, sign-up, or approval is required in order to start developing and distributing apps for the App Fair.

 ## The App Fair fair-ground